 Dwight D. Eisenhower is often credited for the proliferation of the Advent calendar tradition in the United States.
 During his presidency, Eisenhower was photographed opening an Advent calendar with his grandchildren and the photo ran in several national newspapers.

-One of the most expensive Advent calendars to ever hit the shelves was a four-foot, Christmas-tree shaped structure carved from burr elm and walnut wood available through Harrods in 2007.
+Some institutions take their versions to the next level.
+There have been a lot of jaw-dropping Advent calendars over the years.
+One of the most expensive Advent calendars to ever hit the shelves was a 4-foot, Christmas-tree shaped structure carved from burr elm and walnut wood available through Harrods in 2007.
 Each of the $50,000 calendar’s 24 compartments housed a piece of organic chocolate from Green & Black, with proceeds going to support cocoa farmers in Belize.

 According to Guinness World Records, the world's largest advent calendar was built in 2007 at the St. Pancras train station in London.
 The massive calendar, which measured 232 feet and 11 inches tall, and 75 feet and 5 inches wide, celebrated the reopening of the station following a renovation.